The Health Navigator model is a proven, cost-effective approach.

 This group is not only disadvantaged by limited access to quality preventive healthcare services but is also frequently overlooked in research.
 This issue is exacerbated by higher rates of smoking and obesity.
 There is an urgent call to action for the research community, social workers, healthcare professionals, and public administration to collaborate closely with physical and mental care systems.
 This collaboration aims to gather more data and evaluate the impact of implementing primary cancer prevention interventions within this population.

-CO-CAPTAIN aims to adapt the features of PN for primary cancer prevention to the specific needs of people with mental health problems and identify implementation strategies for local communities in the 5 pilot sites.
+CO-CAPTAIN aims to adapt the features of PN for primary cancer prevention to the specific needs of people with mental health problems and identify implementation strategies for local communities in the 4 pilot sites.

 Our approach is pivotal in overcoming barriers that hinder individuals with mental health conditions from accessing the most suitable care.
-We will mark a significant step towards providing high-quality preventive cancer care services for people living with mental health conditions.
+We will mark a significant step towards providing high-quality preventive cancer care services for people living with mental health problems.

 Bullet points